Empowering communities to bring change to North Carolina’s justice system.

 On Election Day, Tuesday, November 6, 2018, those who care about criminal justice reform should vote AGAINST the six proposed amendments to the North Carolina constitution.
 Visit our resource site at nixall6.org to learn more.

-On July 13, 2019 at 3:00 pm in the Durham Friends Meeting located at 404 Alexander Avenue in Durham, we will host our Second Annual Poetic Justice storytelling event.
-In this powerful event, criminal justice advocates will collaborate with local spoken word artists to share personal experiences about how North Carolina’s criminal justice system has affected their lives.
-There is no charge to attend, and all are invited.
+On July 13, 2019 at 3:00 pm in the Durham Friends Meeting located at 404 Alexander Avenue in Durham, we hosted our Second Annual Poetic Justice storytelling event.
+In this powerful event, criminal justice advocates collaborated with local spoken word artists to share personal experiences about how North Carolina’s criminal justice system has affected their lives.
+You can also read the original work “Unlocked Up,” written and performed by William Davis at the 2019 Poetic Justice, and watch our 2018 Poetic Justice on our YouTube playlist.
+To be notified of the next upcoming Poetic Justice event, sign up for our email list at the bottom of this page.

 Organize an Advocacy Training

 CJPC staff will teach your group about how local elected officials can help make the justice system more fair, humane, and accountable.
 District attorneys, sheriffs, judges, and other officials can choose to improve or worsen the problems with our criminal justice system – including mass incarceration, racism and bias, use of the death penalty, and police accountability.
-Our goal is for all attendees to learn how to be informed voters and effective advocates for local criminal justice reform, and offer our training free of charge.
+Our goal is for all attendees to learn how to be informed voters and effective advocates for local criminal justice reform, and offer our training on a sliding scale.

 Support Our Work